Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ![tray menu](./img/using_rapise_with_spiratest_guide50.png)

-- **Pause / Resume**: The Pause/Resume option pauses or resumes the timers for polling and executing tests.
+- **Pause / Resume** - the Pause/Resume option pauses or resumes the timers for polling and executing tests.
 If a test or server poll is already in progress, it will not cancel these.
 However, after the are finished, no further polls or tests will be run.
-- **Poll Now**: This will force a server poll for upcoming tests, and reset the poll timer.
+- **Poll Now** - this will force a server poll for upcoming tests, and reset the poll timer.
-- **Disconnect RDP Session**: This will disconnect current RDP session and will leave the system in a state ready for execution of UI tests.
+- **Disconnect RDP Session** - this will disconnect current RDP session and will leave the system in a state ready for execution of UI tests.
 After disconnect RapiseLauncher will set screen resolution according to [configuration](#client-configuration) (width/height options).
 This feature is a convenient way to perform steps described in [KB325](https://www.inflectra.com/Support/KnowledgeBase/KB325.aspx).
-- **Configuration**: Opens the main window to the Configuration page.
+- **Configuration** - opens the main window to the Configuration page.
-- **Help > About**: Opens the About window, which displays information about Rapise Launcher.
+- **Help > About** - opens the About window, which displays information about Rapise Launcher.
-- **Help > View Help**: Opens this help page.
+- **Help > View Help** - opens this help page.
-- **Exit**: Will completely exit the program.
+- **Exit** - will completely exit the program.
 Doing this will cancel any tests currently running and shut down the program.
 Any tests that were waiting to be executed will not execute until the program is restarted and the polling is resumed.

 You can double-click the tray icon to bring up the main window on the Status page.